ashleymaeconard/ashleymaeconard.github.io/_pages/about.md

  During my Brown Master’s in Computer Science, I focused on modeling subclonal drivers in cancer and single-cell DNA copy-number mutations.
 At that time, I served on the Board of Trustees for the Anita Borg Institute and as Finance Chair for the ISCB Student Council.
 I was a 2015 Fulbright Research Scholar using game theory to identify protein binding preferences.
 I serve on the Board of Trustees for the Fulbright Association.
 I hold a Computer Science and Biochemistry degree from DePauw University, and spent my summers doing research projects at MIT Lincoln Laboratory, Vanderbilt University, and Eli Lilly.

 # While still developing my website...
 Please see my resume and curriculum vitae below.
-You can download them both on the CV tab.
+You can download them both on the Connect tab.
 Please also connect with me.
 I am always excited to talk science.

 ## Resume
 <object width="400" height="500" type="application/pdf" data="files/resume_conard.pdf?#zoom=85&scrollbar=0&toolbar=0&navpanes=0">